 |Turret Style||Exposed Direct Dial|

+On the lookout for one of the best 1000 yard rifle scopes?
 With the second generation of Ares BTR scope, Athlon has managed to strike gold again, giving us a fantastic scope capable of long-range targeting.
 The new stainless steel turret design improves on the previous generation and features more tactile, sharper clicks.

 Athlon boasts its HD glass, which is a new optical system that provides a clearer and brighter image regardless of magnification.
 The reticle is illuminated for better visibility during dusk or dawn, as well as other low light situations.
 Zero Stop System works perfectly, while the erector system is built to extreme tolerance levels that allow the smoothest magnification changes.